ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 **License**
 -----------

 This is necessary, without this people will be strongly disincentivized from contributing as they will be unable to use the code in their own projects.
-We opened an issue: https://github.com/persephone-tools/persephone/issues/19
+We opened an issue: <https://github.com/persephone-tools/persephone/issues/19>

-Choosing licenses for your projects can be tough, but it is absolutely essential, thankfully there's some help out there with sites like https://choosealicense.com/
+Choosing licenses for your projects can be tough, but it is absolutely essential, thankfully there's some help out there with sites like [Choose A Licence](https://choosealicense.com/)

 After discussing the overall project goals and how those fit in with the research work the project decided on using the GPLv3 as the license.